Plain English Breakdown

 Terms To Know

-- A bank or credit union that is protected by federal government insurance to protect customers' money.
+- A bank or credit union that is protected by the federal government against losses.

 Limits and Unknowns

-- The act only allows federally insured banks and credit unions, not other types of businesses.
+- The act only applies to federally insured banks and credit unions, not other types of businesses.

-- It does not explain why these institutions need death certificates.
+- It does not explain why these institutions need access to death certificates.